mrouhi13/thiswayyoufools/_posts/how-to-deploy-django-based-projects.md

 --------------------------------
 Retrieve project files from the source control and then set up the environment.

-1- Clone project (In this case I used Github):
+1- Clone project (In this case, I used Github):

 -     git clone https://github.com/mrouhi13/eggplant.git

-2- Create settings file from sample:
+2- Create a settings file from the sample:

 -     cd eggplant
 -     cp eggplant/settings.py.sample eggplant/settings.py